U.S. lawmakers propose $22.8 billion in aid to semiconductor industry

 While a network of "trusted foundries" exists in the United States to help supply chips to the U.S. government, many chips must still be sourced from Asia.

-"As the Chinese Communist Party aims to dominate the entire semiconductor supply chain, it is critical that we supercharge our industry here at home," Representative Michael McCaul, a Texas Republican, said in a statement.
+"As the Chinese Communist Party aims to dominate the entire semiconductor supply chain, it is critical that we supercharge our industry here at home," McCaul said in a statement.

-(Reporting by Stephen Nellis in San Francisco; Editing by Leslie Adler and Alistair Bell)
+(Reporting by Stephen Nellis in San Francisco; Editing by Leslie Adler, Alistair Bell and Diane Craft)